New 'Idol' highlights harmony among judges to freshen U.S. Fox show

-PASADENA, California (Reuters) - The Fox broadcast TV network promises camaraderie among its judges and a focus on the contestants when “American Idol” returns on Wednesday, seeking to reinvigorate the pioneer singing competition after a ratings slump in recent years.
+PASADENA, California, Jan 13 (Reuters) - The Fox broadcast TV network promises camaraderie among its judges and a focus on the contestants when “American Idol” returns on Wednesday, seeking to reinvigorate the pioneer singing competition after a ratings slump in recent years.

 Appearing before TV critics on Monday, this season’s judges - pop superstar Jennifer Lopez, country singer Keith Urban and crooner Harry Connick Jr. - emphasized their chemistry and a shared commitment to focusing on the young singers competing for a chance at stardom.